PhD Graphene NOWNANO CDT / Overview

 - Entry requirements

-We welcome applications from graduates with an excellent degree (first or upper second) or an equivalent international qualification in science, engineering or biomedical disciplines.
+We welcome applications to the PhD Nanoscience from graduates with an excellent degree (first or upper second) or an equivalent international qualification in science, engineering or biomedical disciplines.

-For exceptionally academically strong international students with proven research potential the CDT may be able to assist with applications to University of Manchester scholarships.
+For exceptionally academically strong EU/International applicants with demonstrable research potential the CDT may be able to assist with applications to University of Manchester scholarships

 - How to apply